Frequently Asked Questions

 • Between the third week of the semester and the withdrawal deadline, you may withdraw from a course and receive a "W" on your transcript, which will not impact your GPA.
 To do this, login to your CUNYfirst account and click on the link for Student Center; use the dropdown list under the Academics category to drop the course.
 Students with a NWD stop on their record must see an advisor prior to withdrawing.

-• After the withdrawal deadline, if you withdraw from a course you will receive either an "F" or an administrative failing grade that will affect your GPA.
-If you have a real emergency and have to leave a course after the deadline, you must petition the appropriate Committee on Course and Standing to receive a "W" rather than an "F."
+• After the withdrawal deadline, if you withdraw from a course you will receive either an "F" or an administrative failing grade.
+If you have a real emergency and can not withdraw by the deadline, you must petition the appropriate Committee on Course and Standing to receive a "W" rather than an "F."

 • If you have to leave school for a semester or more, you must officially withdraw from all classes.
 If it is after the withdrawal deadline, and the student has a valid emergency with appropriate documentation, he/she may submit a written appeal to the appropriate CCS to receive a "W" for each class.